Yukon-Literacy-Coalition/ylc_website_v2/src/_troubleshooting/2021-05-25-troubleshooting.md

           There may be the odd mouse or vole around.
 Try to prohibit them with fine mesh chicken wire around the garden beds, and the bottom of the greenhouses.
         imagesVideos:
           image: /uploads/screen-shot-2021-07-13-at-11.02.32-am.png
+  - contentBlock:
+      subTitle: Frost
+      body: ""
+      sideBySideBody:
+        mainBody: The frost-free season is very short in the Yukon, usually from about mid-May or early June until mid-August or early September.
+If the morning air starts to feel cool and the forecast says it is going to get below 0 degrees overnight, it’s a good time to cover the outdoor garden beds.
+Start covering the outdoor garden beds in mid-August.
+Use spare poly and cut it to size to cover the outdoor garden beds.
+Cover them over at the end of the day and open them up mid-morning the next day once it warmed up.
+This will protect the outdoor plants from frost before harvesting.
 ---